Part 3: After Surgery

 • For the kitchen, organize foods you eat often so that they are in easy reach.
 The best types of foods to eat after surgery that help with healing include fruits, vegetables, nuts, lean meats and dairy items like milk and yogurt.
 It also helps to drink plenty of water and electrolyte drinks (e.g., Gatorade) to stay hydrated after surgery.
 It can also help to prepare meals before surgery and store them in the freezer to be thawed out and eaten after surgery.

 • When bathing, the surgical leg must be placed outside the bathtub.
 When showering, you must keep your post-surgical dressing and/or splint clean and dry.
 Covering the surgical leg with a large, snug plastic bag or commercial cast cover can do this.
-(Of note, Saran wrap or plastic wrap does NOT work).
+(Of note, plastic wrap does NOT work).
 To keep weight off your surgical leg in the shower, you should sit on a shower bench or chair, which can be purchased from a surgical supply store or ordered online.

 • After the nerve block has worn off, applying ice to the surgical leg can help to decrease pain after surgery.
 The ice should be placed in thin, but tight, bag and over a thin sheet which itself will be placed over your surgical dressing and/or splint.
 This is done to prevent your dressing and/or splint from getting soaked from the ice.
 In a pinch, frozen foods (peas/corn) can be used to cool the leg instead of ice.
 Mark them so they are not eaten after been frozen/thawed a number of times.